skiadas/HC25-Samuel-Thielmeier-Senior-Project/docs/tutorial.md

 ![Screenshot 2024-11-14 144429](https://github.com/user-attachments/assets/35edd61e-dcaf-4fb9-9486-8a48bd10ae92)

 * Now your enemy should follow the player around the map, you can change the target_to_chase if you want the enemy to follow something else

+* If you want to skip this and automatically have the enemy chasing the "Player" group, add in the **_process(delta)** function to look something like this.

 ## Making the AI smarter
 * Right now the enemy follows the player always no matter the distance between the two, lets change that.